 The serial, or Oxford, comma is a controversial rule of grammar.
-Some want to eliminate it altogether while others just don't know how to use it.
+Some want to eliminate it altogether, while others just don't know how to use it.
 The serial comma is the last comma in a list, usually appearing before "and."
-The serial comma comes after "dog" in this sentence:
+So, for example, you can see the serial comma comes after "dog" in the sentence.

 Commas separate units in a list.
-In the above case, each unit only has one part, so it's easy.
-Where people get confused is when the units are bigger, but the rule still applies:
+In the example sentence, each unit only has one part, so it's easy.
+Where people get confused is when the units are bigger, but the rule still applies.
+For example:

 Notice that the serial comma comes before "and" but not the last "and" in the sentence.
-The "and" that follows the comma is only there because it sounds better.
-Grammatically, "and" is irrelevant.
-Only units matter.
+The "and" that follows the comma is only there to discuss the two types of birds.

 5. Use the Semicolon to Join Two Ideas

-A list of grammar rules has to include the scariest of punctuation marks.
+When it comes to a list of grammar rules, you have to include the scariest of punctuation marks.
 It might look funny, but don't be afraid of the semicolon; it's the easiest thing in the world to use!
 Say you want to join two ideas but can't figure out or can't be bothered to use a coordinating conjunction.
 The two ideas can be separate sentences, but you think that they are so closely connected; they really should be one.
 Use a semicolon.

 - Mary's dog is hyperactive; it won't stop barking or sit still.